kieracarman/donut-ims/README.md

 TO-DO:

 Backend:
- - add new database fields to PATCH route
+ - add new PATCH route to api to handle editing entire record

 Frontend:
+ - fix bug where quantity does not update in on page in all tables after first one
  - add form fields and update button to Edit Items list on Manage page
- - group inventory by zone on list page and update page
- - generate order list for each vendor
  - drag and drop functionality in list on Manage page

-eventual:
+next steps:

 implement authentication/authorization with protected routes